 - Striping - splitting the flow of data into blocks of a certain size (called "block size") then writing of these blocks across

 the RAID one by one.
 This way of data storage affects on the performance.

 - Mirroring is a storage technique in which the identical copies of data are stored on the RAID members simultaneously.

 This type of data placement affects the fault tolerance as well as the performance.

 - Parity is a storage technique which is utilized striping and checksum methods.
 In parity technique,

 a certain parity function is calculated for the data blocks.
 If a drive fails, the missing block is recalculated from the checksum,

 providing the RAID fault tolerance.

 All the existing RAID types are based on striping, mirroring, parity, or combination of these storage techniques.

-- RAID 0 - based on striping.
+- RAID 0 - based on striping technique.